INDIA: WOMEN OF LADAKH PHOTOGRAPHY TOURS WITH WILD IMAGES

 Wild Images Inclusions: Our tour prices include surface transportation, accommodations, meals and entrance fees.

-Our tour prices also include all tipping, including tips for local guides, drivers and accommodation/restaurant staff.
+Our tour prices also include all tips for local guides, drivers and accommodation/restaurant staff.
 We also include payments to local people who are willing to be photographed.
-The value of these inclusions on this Wild Images tour amounts to approximately $500.

-The tour price also includes a donation of US$300 per participant to a local NGO in Leh who assist women living in isolated rural areas across Ladakh.
+Our tour prices also includes a donation of US$300 per participant to a local NGO in Leh who assist women living in isolated rural areas across Ladakh.

 TO BOOK THIS TOUR: Click here (you will need the tour dates)